rehierl/node-tree-outliner/88-todos.md

 close the inner sections in reverse order until the parent container's parent section is reached, i.e. close the open presequent sections upwards, in the direction of the root section

+**TODO** -
+similar to if-then-else constructs in a programming language - rethink that thought! - sibling sections? - sectioning nodes belong to the parent section? -

 <!-- ======================================================================= -->
 ## tree of sectioning nodes